A Comprehensive Guide to Buying the Right Horse Blanket

 How do you know which is the right horse blanket for your horse?

-The weather starting to cool down so our thought turn to how we can keep our horses comfortable during cold, inclement weather.
-You want to be sure he is warm and dry but with the multitude of blankets available to choose from, and the expense incurred when buying one, you need to be sure you get the right one for your horse.
+The weather is starting to cool down, so our thoughts turn to how to keep our horses comfortable during cold, inclement weather.
+You want to be sure your horse is warm and dry, but with the multitude of blankets available to choose from and the expense incurred when buying one, you need to be sure you get the right one for your horse.

-Here is a guide to help you decide which is the right horse blanket for you.
+Here is a guide to help you decide on the right horse blanket.

 What kind of blanket should I buy?

-There are literally hundreds of different styles and types of blanket available, and they can be very expensive, so you should first ask yourself does my horse need a blanket at all.
+There are literally hundreds of different styles and types of blankets available, and they can be very expensive.
+So, you should first ask yourself: Does my horse need a blanket at all?

-Most horses can survive, year round, outside, even in extreme climates providing they have adequate body hair and a place to shelter from the wind.
-In higher elevations or very exposed pastures, even an unclipped horse could benefit from some extra protection in the form of a blanket.
-A horse who has been clipped (hair removed from its body) MUST wear a blanket while it is turned out during inclement weather but also while stabled.
-Horses are better at generating body heat while in the pasture as they have the option to move around more.
-A stabled horse is far more likely to feel the cold.
+Most horses can survive year-round, outside, even in extreme climates, provided they have adequate body hair and a place to shelter from the wind.
+In higher elevations or very exposed pastures, an unclipped, old or horse with a thin coat could benefit from extra protection in the form of a blanket.
+A horse that has been clipped (hair removed from its body) MUST wear a blanket while it is turned out during inclement weather and while stabled.
+Horses are better at generating body heat in the pasture as they can move around more.
+A stabled horse is more likely to feel the cold unless the stall is adequately insulated.

-Once you have decided your horse needs a blanket then you have to make sure you get the right one.
+Once you have decided your horse needs a blanket, you must ensure you get the right one.

-There are basically two different types of horse blanket:
+There are basically two different types of horse blankets:

 Stable Blanket

 Stable blankets are used, as the name would suggest, while the horse is in the stable.
 They are NOT waterproof and should not be used outside.
-They are generally made of a quilt type material and fitted to the body.
-Hoods, usually sold separately, can also be used for more complete coverage of horses with a full body clip.
+They are generally made of a quilt-type material and fitted to the body.
+Hoods, usually sold separately, can also be used for complete coverage of horses with a full-body clip.

 Turnout Blanket